Leannald13/NEW-milestone-project/README.md

 My aim for this website was to keep it simple.
 I wanted to it to be easy to use so that it would be suitable for children and adults.
 I therefore opted for a simple design without too much text.
 This website is for children who can be inspired by Harrison's story, and sign the petition.
 I also wanted it to be for adults and professionals who may presenting opportunities, or professionals in the industry who are interested in taking part in Harrison's podcast and can make contact with him.
 I want the user to know who Harrison is, what he does, why he does it, and how to make contact with him/get involved.
+I used balsamiq wireframe to create the design of my webpage, and I used this to communicate it to my mentor during our sessions and as part of my planning.

 Features:
 The website contains a heading, footer and main section.
 Images, a navigation bar, paragraphs of content and a form for people to submit their details.

 Existing Features:
 Navbar - allows the user to move from page to page and each menu items is labelled appropriately so that the user knows what they are looking at.
+This a navbar that collapses on a mobile view.
 Images - are there to provide a break up the page, add more colour and help the page look overall, more visually appealing.
 It is also a way for people to visually see Harrison's work experience and see the events he has taken part in.
 Social links - allows other ways for people to contact Harrison, follow him on social media and link directly to his podcast.